markhobbs/py-gallery-kmeans/README.md

 export NODE_OPTIONS=--openssl-legacy-provider

 # Automatic Descriptions
-Enable feature flag within run.py
+Background Scheduled Image Description generated on upload

-(* Additional dependencies may be required for performance and specific to your ecosystem, ie CUDA for NVIDIA GPU)
+(* Enable feature flag within config.js. !CUDA Enabled GPU Required.
+Additional dependencies may be required for performance and specific to your ecosystem )